HostClubKea/CarND-LaneLines-P1/reflections.md

 * Calculating slope for each line and removing all lines which abs slope is greater then 0.5
 * Splitting lines on left and right based on their slope sign
 * Use linear regression to get left and right lane lines

+## Shortcomings
+What worked quite well on test images and white and yellow videos didn't work so well on challendge one:
+* Algorithm wasn't able to find lane lines on light patch spot on the road
+* Additional noise from the tree shadows
+* Car was turning and lane line wasn't straight any more

+In addition to that we have hardcoded masking region wh